Chapter 19

 Let us notice the following verses,

-2 … Upon hearing Jesus teach many were surprised to hear His wisdom.
-They were also surprised to learn about all the miraculous works that He performed.
+2 … Upon hearing Jesus teach many were surprised to hear His wisdom and about the miraculous works He performed.

 3 … The people knew Jesus' humble beginnings.
 They grew up with Him.
 To them He was one of their neighbors.
 In other words, they did not view or believe that Jesus was a prophet of God, let alone the Son of God!